OnePlus: Micromax antitrust lawsuit

-On 16 December 2014, the Supreme Court of India and the Delhi High Court banned the import and sale of OnePlus One phones following a lawsuit by Micromax alleging it has exclusivity for shipping phones with Cyanogen OS software in India.
+On 16 December 2014, the Supreme Court of India and the Delhi High Court banned the import and sale of OnePlus One phones following a lawsuit by Micromax Informatics alleging it had exclusivity for shipping phones with Cyanogen OS software in India.

 On 21 December 2014, the ban was lifted, and the device continued to be shipped with Cyanogen OS.
 The following year a customized version of Android, specially designed by OnePlus and named OxygenOS was released, allowing later OnePlus devices to be sold in India.

 OnePlus USB-C cable incident

 Throughout 2015, OnePlus received criticism for its manufacturing of its USB-C cables.
 After several weeks of customer complaints on OnePlus forums and on Reddit, Google engineer Benson Leung showed that the USB-C cable and USB-C to Micro-USB adapter offered by OnePlus at that time did not conform to the USB specification.
-OnePlus co-founder Carl Pei later admitted that the cable and adapter did not conform to the USB specification, and offered refunds (although not for cables bundled with the OnePlus 2 phone).
+OnePlus co-founder Carl Pei later admitted that this was true, and offered refunds (although not for cables bundled with the OnePlus 2 phone).

 Customer support

 OnePlus' customer support has been the subject of criticism.
-In 2017, the company increased the number of customer service staff and set up customer service and repair centers in Asia, Europe, and the United States, greatly improving turnaround times for repairs and other issues.
+In 2017, the company increased the number of customer service staff and set up customer service and repair centers in Asia, Europe, and the United States, aiming to improve turnaround times for repairs and other issues.